Investigating the effect of Cu$^{2+}$ sorption in montmorillonite using density functional theory and molecular dynamics simulations: Abstract

 \section{Abstract}

-Montmorillonite (MMT) is the main mineral component of bentonite clay, which is currently proposed as a sealing material for deep geological repositories (DGRs) of used nuclear fuel.
-If copper-cladded used fuel containers corrode, Cu$^{2+}$ ions could potentially be adsorbed by the surrounding MMT.
+Montmorillonite (MMT) is the main mineral component of bentonite, which is currently proposed as a sealing material in deep geological repositories (DGRs) for used nuclear fuel.
+In the Canadian program, which will utilize copper-cladded used fuel containers, safety analysis considers the effect of copper corrosion, during which Cu$^{2+}$ ions could potentially be adsorbed by the surrounding MMT.
 In such a scenario, ion exchange between Na$^+$ and Cu$^{2+}$ is expected.
 In this study, a multiscale approach that combines electronic density functional theory (DFT) and force-field-based molecular dynamics (MD) simulations was employed to study the effect of introducing Cu$^{2+}$ ions to MMT.
-An extension to the ClayFF force field is parametrized and validated using DFT, to model how Cu$^{2+}$ interact with clay systems.
+An extension to the ClayFF force field is parametrized and validated using DFT to model how Cu$^{2+}$ interacts with clay systems.
 MD simulations were performed to calculate the interaction free energies between MMT platelets containing Cu$^{2+}$ ions (Cu-MMT) and compared them to inter-platelet interaction energies in Na-MMT and Ca-MMT.
-Our calculations suggest Cu-MMT possesses swelling pressures intermediate between those of Ca-MMT and Na-MMT.
-Furthermore, our MD simulations suggest Cu$^{2+}$ possesses MMT interlayer mobility similar to that of Ca$^{2+}$.
+Our calculations suggest Cu-MMT develops swelling pressures between those of Ca-MMT and Na-MMT.
+Furthermore, our MD simulations suggest that Cu$^{2+}$ has MMT interlayer mobility that is significantly slower than that of Ca$^{2+}$.

-\section{INTRODUCTION}
+\section{Introduction}